I have been teaching improvisation for over 35 years – here are some resources (just starting to post these.. no particular order at this time)

 Want to ace this course?
 Every day play something in every key!

 I’m going to quiz you on this statement.
-You will do fine in this course and in the pro world if you do this I assure you.
+You will do fine here and in the pro world if you do this I assure you.

 We spend too much time in class sorting out technical issues (often, lack of familiarity with ‘other’ keys).
 Let’s get some ability to change keys quickly so we can concentrate on ‘the music’.
 Oh yes, and play assigned phrases over the range of your instrument.